hartmantis/resume/README.md

 ***Config***

-The project root directory contains a `config.yml` file defining our résumé data in a schema based on [JSON Resume](https://jsonresume.org/schema/), with some additions:
+The project root directory contains a `config.yml` file defining our résumé data in a schema based on [this fork](https://github.com/AverageHelper/resume-schema) of JSON Résumé, with some additions:

 - A top-level `project_info` section to store the project URL and language
 - A `pronouns` field in the basics section